A Survey on Self-play Methods in Reinforcement Learning: Algorithms

-Storing the strategies and regrets of each information set at each iteration requires substantial storage capacity.
-In games with perfect information, decomposition is employed to reduce the scale of problem-solving; that is, we solve subgames instead of the entire game.
-However, this approach faces challenges in imperfect information games.
-The difficulty arises in defining subgames, as they may intersect with the boundaries of information sets, complicating their delineation.
-CFR-D~\cite{burch2014solving} is a pioneering method for decomposing imperfect information games with a theoretical guarantee.
-The game is divided into a main component, called the trunk, and several subgames.
-It posits that in an imperfect information game, a subgame can be conceptualized as a forest of trees that does not divide any information sets.
-In each iteration, CFR is applied within the trunk for both players, accompanied by the use of a solver to determine the counterfactual BR in the subgame.
-The process includes updating the trunk with the counterfactual values from the subgame's root and updating the average counterfactual values at this root.
-Following these updates, the solution to the subgame is discarded.
-CFR-D minimizes storage needs by only saving values $R^i(I_*,a)$ for information sets located in the trunk and at each subgame's root, which is denoted by $I_*$ at each iteration $i$, trading off storage efficiency against the time required to resolve subgames.
-Similar thoughts are echoed in the Continue-Resolving technique used by DeepStack~\cite{moravvcik2017deepstack} and the Safe and Nested Subgame Solving technique used by Libratus~\cite{brown2018superhuman}.
-We will discuss these approaches in Sec.~\ref{section:Texas Hold'em}, where we explore their application to the specific context of Texas Hold'em.
+In perfect information games, decomposition reduces problem-solving scale by solving subgames.
+However, in imperfect information games, defining subgames is challenging due to their intersection with information set boundaries.
+CFR-D~\citep{burch2014solving} is a pioneering method for decomposing imperfect information games into the main component called the trunk and subgames defined by forests of trees that do not divide any information sets.
+In each iteration, CFR is applied within the trunk for both players, and a solver is used to determine the counterfactual BR in the subgame.
+The process includes updating the trunk with the counterfactual values from the subgame's root and updating the average counterfactual values at this root, while the solution to the subgame is discarded.
+CFR-D minimizes storage needs by only saving $R^k(I_*,a)$ for information sets in the trunk and at each subgame's root, which is denoted by $I_*$, trading off storage efficiency against the time required to resolve subgames.
+Similar thoughts are echoed in the Continue-Resolving technique used by DeepStack~\citep{moravvcik2017deepstack} and the Safe and Nested Subgame Solving technique used by Libratus~\citep{brown2018superhuman}.
+We will discuss these approaches in Sec.~\ref{section:Texas Hold'em}, exploring their application to Texas Hold'em.